Bdot42/mfakto/README.txt

 # 4 Known issues #
 ##################

-- On some devices, mfakto may be very slow at full GPU load.
+- On some devices, such as the Radeon HD 7700 - 7900 series, mfakto may be very slow at full GPU load.
 It will warn about this during startup.
   This is due to fewer registers being available to the kernels.
   Set VectorSize=2 in mfakto.ini and restart mfakto to resolve this.